wp-plugins/one-time-password/readme.txt

 1. Go to the password box
 1. Wait until the challenge is displayed below the password field
 1. Use the sequence number in the challenge to look up a one-time password on your printed list
-1. Enter either the hex or words representation of the one-time password
+1. Enter either the hex or words representation of the looked-up one-time password

+You can always login with your main WordPress password too.

+Instead of using a printed one-time password list you could use a one-time password generator on your mobile phone, see the [Faq](http://wordpress.org/extend/plugins/one-time-password/faq/ "Faq") for some links.

 == Acknowledgments ==